winitzki/scall/tutorial/programming_dhall.md

 ```

 The `Functor` typeclass is a constraint for a _type constructor_.
-If a type constructor `F` is a functor, we should have an evidence value of type `Functor F`.
+We say that a type constructor `F` is a functor if we can compute an evidence value of type `Functor F` that satisfies the functor laws.
 So, the type parameter of `Functor` must be of the kind `Type → Type`.

 The required data for an evidence value is a `fmap` method for that type constructor.